How to Stay Safe From Electricity During a Flood

 Some of the steps you may take to avoid unsafe situations and outdoor accidents include:

 Appliances: Electronics are an integral part of our daily lives.
 From televisions to microwaves, fridges, and irons, it’s hard to imagine our world without them.
-But, it is crucial that you take precaution.
+But, it is crucial that you take precautions.
 Especially with major devices like microwaves, air conditioners, and dryers.
 To ensure life safety and property loss, plug them into a wall outlet dedicated to power them.
 Connecting them to extension cords or power strips may cause overloading.

 Lights: Light bulbs are crucial for our everyday activities.
 They provide the illumination that enables us to get by when it gets dark.
 Only use bulbs that follow specifications on energy use, light output and lamp life.
 The best course of action would be to get certified bulbs that meet all requirements.